 If the terminal type configured is incorrect, the system phone display shows the warning Wrong phone type.
-On the Office 10 the LED flashes slowly.
 In this situation, although the system phone can be used for basic telephone operations, none of the added features will be available.
 The terminal type must be entered via WebAdmin or on the terminal via login to the system configuration.

-Carrying out a logon on the system phone:

-- Office 10: : Press the Foxkey twice. - All other system phones: Long keypress (long click) on a function key.
+Carrying out a logon on the system phone: Long keypress (long click) on a function key.
 Set new phone type appears next.
 Confirm with Foxkey Yes.